 - Whether you will need future medical treatments

 - Whether the brain injury results in a permanent disability

 - How the brain injury affects your ability to work following the accident

 - Whether the brain injury causes disruptions to your everyday activities

 - The credibility of the evidence and witnesses presented

 - Whether you will need replacement services following the brain injury accident

 Although no lawyer can tell you exactly how much money you can receive for your brain injury, when you work with a brain injury attorney, they can review all relevant factors, determine how they can influence your claim, and prepare the strongest case in response—fighting for fair compensation on your behalf.

 Dolman Law Group knows how to value brain injury cases.
-We add the costs of treatment and other out-of-pocket expenses, lost wages, and future care estimates.
+We add the costs of treatment and other out-of-pocket expenses, and future care estimates.
 Then, we consider the client’s intangible losses and assign a range of values to them.
 This allows us to determine about how much the case should be worth and set a goal for settlement negotiations.

 Our client—the brain injury victim and their family—has the final say about any settlement or how we approach their case.
 However, we offer the information and advice they need to decide what is the best for them and their financial future.